EDUCBA Logo

 13. Package Diagram

-The package diagram seems more like a macro container required for deployment UML diagrams that we have already explained.
+The package diagram seems more like a macro container required to deploy the UML diagrams we have already explained.
 Now, different packages contain nodes and also artifacts.
-They organize the components and model diagrams into groups in the same manner as a namespace would encapsulate different names that are in some manner quite correlated.
+They organize the components and model diagrams into groups in the same manner as a namespace would encapsulate different names that are, in some manner, quite correlated.

 14. Profile Diagram

-Profile diagrams cannot be considered as the typical UML diagram type.
-Despite, it can be considered more like an extensibility mechanism and not a diagram type like any other.
+Profile diagrams cannot be classified as a typical UML diagram type.
+Despite this, it is more appropriate to consider it as an extensibility mechanism rather than a typical diagram type.

-If we use stereotypes, constraints, and tagged values, we can easily extend as well as customize already existing notations of UML.
+If we use stereotypes, constraints, and tagged values, we can easily extend and customize already existing notations of UML.
 Profile diagrams, however, are like a language.
-For example, if you speak English you can easily create new sentences.
-In a similar way, if you speak profile diagrams, then you can easily and specifically create new properties as well as semantics for UML diagrams.
+For example, you can easily create new sentences if you speak English.
+Similarly, if you talk about profile diagrams, you can quickly and specifically create new properties and semantics for UML diagrams.

 Conclusion

-Thus, UML diagrams are useful whenever we are modeling business data.
+Thus, UML diagrams are helpful whenever we are modeling business data.
 Class attributes map to abstract access methods for persistent fields, and association roles map to abstract access methods for relationship fields.
 Navigability predicts if relationship access methods appear in both related entity beans or just one.
-Further, multiplicity notation determines the correct type for relationship fields, issues of a life cycle, and also cascading delete characteristics.
+Further, multiplicity notation determines the correct type for relationship fields, life cycle issues, and cascading delete characteristics.

 Recommended Articles